Jeffery-Zhou/Jeffery-Zhou.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our new pager on <b>Neural reactive path planning for robotic silicone sealing</b> has been accepted in <i>Robotics and Computer-Integrated Manufacturing
+Our new paper on <b>Neural reactive path planning for robotic silicone sealing</b> has been accepted in <i>Robotics and Computer-Integrated Manufacturing
 </i>, 2023